|Instructor||Keith Conrad (If this is not your instructor, this is not a page for your section of Math 1131.)|

 Clickers: During most lectures there will be some questions that you answer using clickers.
 Information about registering your clicker is on the common course page.

-Exams: See the common course page for exam information (dates, rooms).
-If you need exam accommodations based on a documented disability, you need to speak with both the Center for Student Disabilities and the course instructor within the first two weeks of the semester.
+Exams: There are three midterms, all in discussion section, on Sept.
+20, Oct.
+18, and Nov.
+15. If you need exam accommodations based on a documented disability, you need to speak with both the Center for Student Disabilities and the course instructor within the first two weeks of the semester.

 Course grade: On the common course page is a breakdown of how much different parts of the course contribute to the course grade (including clickers, quizzes, and exams).